 When you have a rodent that can and will poop more than 200 times per day, it’s likely that some of the poop will exit the cage from time to time.

-Especially when you factor in that they are constantly jumping and climbing all over the cage.
 When they have small poop nuggets all over the cage and the shelves and are jumping and climbing quickly all over the place, it’s just extremely easy for them to kick some of the poop out of the cage from time to time.